Kavinjsir/turbo-happiness/reading-list/druid-architect-overview.md

 ### Indexing and handoff

-Indexing is the mechanism by which new segments are created, and handoff is the mechanism by which they are published and begin being served by Historical processes.
+Indexing is the mechanism by which new segments are created.
+And handoff is the mechanism by which they are published and begin being served by Historical processes.
 On the indexing side:
 1. An indexing task starts running and building a new segment.
    It must determine the identifier of the segment before it starts building it.